kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/one-click-deploy.md

 ## Objective

 This tutorial shows you how to quickly deploy a [Grafana](https://grafana.com/) application using templates from KubeSphere application store sponsored by [OpenPitrix](https://github.com/openpitrix/openpitirx).
-The demonstration includes importing application repository, sharing and deploying apps under a workspace.
+The demonstration includes importing application repository, sharing and deploying apps within a workspace.

 ## Prerequisites